ntomic/AnimeSorter/README.md

 ### AnimeSorter
-#### by n3lk

 ##### Description

-AnimeSorter script moves files from a provided source directory to a provided target directory but only for file names that matches a provided pattern.
+AnimeSorter script moves files that match a provided text pattern from a provided source directory to a provided target directory.
 It creates a new folder in the target directory for the groups of files moved based on their name (provided such folders don't already exist).
 For all the files moved and folders created, alongside with possible error messages, there will be a log entry written to a log file ```AnimeSorter.log```